-Data / Parameter: $\mathbf{x}{\mathbf{i}}$ Data unit: Fraction Description: A fraction representing fuel type j used by the baseline thermal applications displaced by biomass/biogas Source of data: Business Plan for Ethanol Cooking Fuel and Dometic CleanCook Stove Market Development in Ethiopia Household Energy Survey (2007) Value(s) applied: 1 Choice of data or Measurement methods and procedures: In accordance with the baseline description, kerosene is the only fossil fuel type that will be replaced by the project cook stoves.
+Data / Parameter: x Data unit: Fraction Description: A fraction representing fuel type j used by the baseline thermal applications displaced by biomass/biogas Source of data: According to the World Bank report on household energy distribution (2005), kerosene is the most widely used fuel for cooking in Djibouti and is therefore the only fossil fuel that is displaced by the project activity.
+Value(s) applied: 1 Choice of data or Measurement methods and procedures: In line with the methodological choices and the available surveys, kerosene is the only fossil fuel type that will be replaced through the use of the project cook stoves.
 The stoves solely use ethanol as fuel and thus will replace the kerosene entirely Purpose of data Calculation of baseline emissions Additional comment: Applicable to AMS-I.I

-Data / Parameter: EF FF,J Data unit: tCO 2 /GJ Description: ${\rm CO_2}$ emission factor of fuel type $j$ used by the baseline thermal applications displaced by biomass Source of data: IPCC default value Value(s) applied: 0.0741 Choice of data or Measurement methods and procedures: As conservative approach the IPCC emission factor default value for kerosene has been selected for calculation of ex-ante emission reductions.
+Data / Parameter: EF {FF,J} Data unit: tCO 2 /GJ Description: CO_2 emission factor of fuel type j used by the baseline thermal applications displaced by biomass Source of data: IPCC default value Value(s) applied: 0.0741 Choice of data or Measurement methods and procedures: As conservative approach the IPCC emission factor default value for kerosene has been selected for calculation of ex-ante emission reductions.
 Kerosene is considered as the only fuel that will be replaced through the use of the project.
-Purpose of data Calculation of baseline emissions Additional comment: IPCC default emission factor for kerosene.
-The parameter is applicable to AMS-I.I
+Purpose of data Calculation of baseline emissions Additional comment: IPCC default emission factor for kerosene

-Data / Parameter: ηРЈ
+Data / Parameter: η {PJ}

 Data unit: Dimensionless

 Description: Efficiency of the project stove

 Source of data: Manufactures specification

 Value(s) applied: 60%

 Choice of data or Measurement methods and procedures: The efficiency of the project stove has been based on manufacturer specifications since these are the expected performance level as designed by the equipment manufacturer.

-Purpose of data Calculation of baseline emission Additional comment: Applicable to AMS-I.I
+Purpose of data Calculation of baseline emission

+Additional comment: Applicable to AMS-I.I

-Data / Parameter: η вL
+Data / Parameter: η {BL}

 Data unit: Dimensionless

 Description: Efficiency of baseline stove

 Source of data: Holistic Feasibility Study of a National Scale-up Programme for Ethanol Cook stoves and Ethanol Micro Distilleries (EMDs) in Ethiopia

 Value(s) applied: 42%

 Choice of data or Measurement methods and procedures: The data has been sourced from credible literature

 Purpose of data Calculation of baseline emissions and emission reductions

 Additional comment: Applicable to AMS-I.I